DepriFromEarth/hdd-survival-guide/README.md

 I will only go over EXT4 and XFS here because these are the only ones I think you should be using.

+Type this command into a terminal to figure out with filesystem we are using.

+    sudo blkid

 - EXT4

     - Install E4rat